 Plugin Pick: UpdraftPlus

-To install UpdraftPlus, go to Plugins → Add New and search for UpdraftPlus.
-Find “UpdraftPlus Backup and Restoration” in the results and press Install Now.
+To install UpdraftPlus, go to Plugins → Add New and search for “UpdraftPlus.”
+Find UpdraftPlus – Backup/Restore in the results and press Install Now.
 After it successfully installs, press Activate Plugin.

 Once installed, you can perform backups and access all of its settings under Settings → UpdraftPlus Backups.

-If you want to setup remote storage, press the Settings tab and choose the service you’d like to use.
+To set up remote storage, press the Settings tab and choose the service you’d like to use.
 Press Save Changes at the bottom.
-Next you need to authenticate with the service you chose to give UpdraftPlus permission to store your backups.
-Check for instructions in the Authenticate with <Service Name> section on the same screen.
+Next you need to give UpdraftPlus permission to store your backups by authenticating that service.
+If you’re not sure how to do this, refer to the instructions in the Authenticate with <Service Name> section on the same screen.

-- Ensure both boxes are selected for:
+2. Ensure both boxes are selected for:

-- Include the database in the backup
+- Include your database in the backup

-- Include any files in the backup (…)1
+- Include your files in the backup (…)1

-- If you want to use remote storage, select Send this backup to remote storage
+3. If you want to use remote storage, select Send this backup to remote storage

-- Press Backup Now at the bottom
+4. Press Backup Now at the bottom

 That’s it!
 You can now have peace of mind when performing any plugin or WordPress updates, knowing you have a full copy of your website should anything ever go wrong.